Skip Navigation

 Frank Mayer display expert Jay Rivard explains, “This is a result of the many conversations had with the client during the engineering phase.”

 He goes on, “Setting expectations during engineering allows for us to meet our clients’ needs with the prototype, which translates to fewer revisions needed during this stage.”
+These upfront conversations during the design and engineering phases translate to faster time-to-market when brands have fewer changes when the prototype is made.

-Even so, if changes are required, the prototype stage offers a final opportunity to do so before producing a large quantity of displays.
+Even if changes are required, the prototype stage offers a final opportunity to do so before producing a large quantity of displays.

-When investing in a retail display program, it’s wise to take advantage of the many benefits the prototype phase offers.
-Using this stage to perfect the concept and ensure the final design meets all program requirements increases the chances of a successful launch at retail.
+When investing in a retail display program, it’s wise to take advantage of the many benefits the prototype phase offers, including minimizing risk, validating design, and ensuring brand goals are met.